formulae-org/package-arithmetic-js/README.md

    * In a range of integer values
 * Testing for a (integer, decimal, rational) to be a real number, a rational number, numeric, an integer, a decimal, positive, zero, negative, even, odd
 * Testing if a integer number divides or does nor divide another.
-* Conversion between integer, decimal or rational numbers
+* Conversion from/to other data types
+   * From strings expressing integer or decimal values, in decimal or bases between 2 and 36
 * Div, Mod and DivMod operations
    * Between integer, decimal and rational number, even mixing them
    * Using any precision